cran/hardhat/tests/testthat/_snaps/forge-xy.md

       xx1 <- forge(new, x1$blueprint, outcomes = TRUE)
     Condition
       Warning:
-      Novel levels found in column 'f': 'e'.
-The levels have been removed, and values have been coerced to 'NA'.
+      Novel level found in column "f": "e". i The level has been removed, and values have been coerced to <NA>.

 ---